T Bone’s rules of dilettante game design, Part I

 Those vaguely correspond to the well-known Plan, Do, and Check, respectively.
 A few comments on the list:

-#1 is also a good place to clearly define what any given traits represent.
+1) is also a good place to clearly define what any given traits represent.
 If you can, be specific with your definitions.
-Looking back over GURPS issues that have confused players over the years, the biggest culprits seem to have been confused definitions: vague explanations for what traits like Dodge, PD, or even ST represent; muddled connections among Speed and Move and Dodge; conflicting depictions of All-Out actions; and so on.
+Looking back over GURPS issues that have confused players over the years (especially before 4e), the biggest culprits seem to have been confused definitions: vague explanations for what traits like Dodge, PD, or even ST represent; muddled connections among Speed and Move and Dodge; conflicting depictions of All-Out actions; and so on.

 Directions are usually obvious, but once in a while, rules do get things backward!
-(Example: GURPS tweakers often suggest basing Basic Speed on Strength.
-That may seem OK for a range of humans of similar weights, but can be 180Β° wrong where squirrels, brontosauruses, and even unusual people are concerned.
+(Example: A number of GURPS tweakers have suggested basing Basic Speed on ST. Sure, that has a sensible-sounding ring to it, and may even seem to work nicely for a range of humans of similar weights – but it can be 180° wrong where wee critters, dinosaurs, and even unusual people are concerned, yielding sluggish squirrels and hyper-speed brontosaurs.
+(See earlier advice about “stress testing”.
+Jump right to the extreme cases!
+If things break badly, these aren’t the rules you’re looking for.)

 That’s it for now.
 It probably didn’t give you much insight, KC; you can blame me for not having much to say in the first place, and all of it unorganized at that.